The Ridiculously Thorough Guide to Decluttering Your Home

 Tame Your Cords

-Wrangling in your cords, while not necessarily clutter, will certainly help you achieve the clean, crisp look you will want to have in every room of your house.
+While not essential for organizing your home office, wrangling in your cords will help you achieve the clean, crisp look you will want to have in every room of your house.
 A simple search online will present a myriad of cord management products made for tying up and taming cords.
 You can also use a few of these clever cord hacks:

-- Label cords with washi tape, so it’s easier to tell what chord goes with each device.
+- Label cords with washi tape, so it’s easier to tell what cord goes with each device.